Prepare your Hot tub for usage during Winter

 5. Reduce Jets Usage

 Ensure that you don't use the jets as much as you would in other seasons, and don't forget to turn them off when you're not using them.
-Jets work by blowing air into the water, and this can lower the temperature in wintertime.
+Jets work by blowing air into the water, and this can lower the temperature in the wintertime.

 6. Plan Your Soak Times